MatthieuMichon/advent-of-code/2019/day-1/README.md

 # ⚙🚀 Implementation ⚙🚀

-## 🖐⌨ Command Line Interface 🖐️🙌️
+## 🖐⌨ Command Line Interface 🖐️⌨

-I chosen to implement all command line interface handling matters in a `main()` method, which receives no arguments and returns an integer used as the exit code passed back to the shell.
+I have chosen to implement all command line interface handling matters in a `main()` method, which receives no arguments and returns an integer used as the exit code passed back to the shell.

 ```python
 #!/usr/bin/env python